baiiiii/archlinux-wsl/README.md

 Arch Linux provides a WSL image.

-Images are built & [released](https://gitlab.archlinux.org/antiz/archlinux-wsl/-/releases) monthly (via [GitLab CI schedule](https://gitlab.archlinux.org/antiz/archlinux-wsl/-/pipeline_schedules) and aim to provide the simplest but complete system to offer an outright Arch Linux experience with WSL.
+Images are built & [released](https://gitlab.archlinux.org/antiz/archlinux-wsl/-/releases) monthly (via [GitLab CI schedule](https://gitlab.archlinux.org/antiz/archlinux-wsl/-/pipeline_schedules) and aim to provide the simplest but complete system to offer an outright Arch Linux experience with WSL (including `systemd` support out of the box).

 While images are built regularly, it is strongly recommended running `pacman -Syu` right after the first launch due to the rolling release nature of Arch Linux.